Penguins CReW Club: Our Extended Schools Provision

 If you have a query or concern at any time, please speak to a member of staff at the Club when you collect your child.
 If you prefer to arrange a more convenient time for a meeting please contact a member of staff.

-The Penguin Crew is run as a not for profit organisation, employing two staff.
+The Penguin Crew is run as a not for profit organisation.
 We enjoy a close working relationship with teachers in order to ensure continuity of care, and to maintain good communication links.

 School Policies and Procedures